Help us improve your experience.

 General Routing

-• Before this change most list were ordered by the sequence in which the user configured the list items, for example a series of static routes.
-After this change the list order is determined by the system with items displayed in numerical sequence rather than by the order in which the items were configured.
+• In older Junos OS Releases, Data Definition Language (DDL) lists were ordered by the sequence in which the user configured the list items, for example a series of static routes.
+With this change, the list order is determined by the system with items displayed in numerical sequence rather than by the order in which the items were configured.
 There is no functional impact to this change.

 • Deprecated license revoke information—Starting in Junos OS Release 23.4R1, we've deprecated the show system license revoked-info command.
 You can use the show system license and show system license usage commands to know the license information.